Hriday-sarkar/developer-portfolio-template/Readme.txt

 -   **Vercel**: Connect your Git repository for seamless deployments.

-💬 SUPPORT
+--> SUPPORT
 ------------------------------------------------------------------
 If you have any questions or run into any issues, please don't hesitate to contact me via the platform where you purchased this template.

 Thank you and happy coding!

-Created by Jaxon © 2025
+Created by Hriday © 2025